simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-security-vulnerabilities-research-2026/index.en.md

 GainSec white paper excerpt:
 > "We found images older than 7 days.
 In fact, stored images were captured when the camera was triggered inside the factory where the device was made."

+*This means stated privacy policies are not enforced at the device level.*

 ### Privacy Implications